nikbearbrown/INFO_7390_Art_and_Science_of_Data/Botspeak/README.md

 1. **Strategic Delegation:** Thoughtfully distributing tasks between human and AI based on comparative strengths.
 This means breaking complex problems into optimized components that play to each partner's abilities.

 2. **Effective Communication: (i.e prompt engineering)** Crafting precise prompts with clear intent and context.
 It's about specifying exactly what you need from the AI system in a way it can understand and act upon.
+ Jargon

-3. **Critical Evaluation:** Systematically assessing AI outputs for accuracy and bias.
+4. **Critical Evaluation:** Systematically assessing AI outputs for accuracy and bias.
 This means verifying claims through multiple sources and evaluating not just the answers, but the reasoning processes behind them.

-4. **Technical Understanding:** Applying appropriate prompt patterns and understanding model behavior.
+5. **Technical Understanding:** Applying appropriate prompt patterns and understanding model behavior.
 It means grasping the fundamentals of how large language models actually function beneath the surface.

-5. **Ethical Reasoning:** Maintaining accountability and managing privacy boundaries.
+6. **Ethical Reasoning:** Maintaining accountability and managing privacy boundaries.
 It ensures transparency about AI involvement in your work and considers the broader impacts of your collaboration.

-6. **Stochastic Reasoning:** Understanding the probabilistic nature of AI outputs.
+7. **Stochastic Reasoning:** Understanding the probabilistic nature of AI outputs.
 It's developing comfort with variability and calibrating your confidence in different types of responses.

-7. **Learning by Doing:** Building intuition through deliberate practice.
+8. **Learning by Doing:** Building intuition through deliberate practice.
 It encourages systematic analysis of both successes and failures to continuously improve your collaborative skills.

-8. **Rapid Prototyping:** Accelerating ideation and development through quick cycles of AI-assisted generation, feedback, and refinement, allowing you to explore multiple possibilities simultaneously.
+9. **Rapid Prototyping:** Accelerating ideation and development through quick cycles of AI-assisted generation, feedback, and refinement, allowing you to explore multiple possibilities simultaneously.

-9. **Theoretical Foundations:** Understanding the science behind AI systems and recognizing their fundamental epistemological boundaries – what they can and cannot truly know.
+10. **Theoretical Foundations:** Understanding the science behind AI systems and recognizing their fundamental epistemological boundaries – what they can and cannot truly know.

 ## Three Modes of Interaction